argoproj/applicationset/docs/Getting-Started.md

 To extend or customize the ApplicationSet controller installation, [Kustomize](https://kustomize.io/) may be used with the existing namespace install [manifests/namespace-install/kustomize.yaml](https://github.com/argoproj-labs/applicationset/blob/master/manifests/namespace-install/kustomization.yaml) file.

+## Upgrading to a Newer Release

+To upgrade from an older release (eg 0.1.0) to a newer release (eg 0.2.0), you only need to `kubectl apply` the `install.yaml` for the new release, as described under *Installation* above.

+There are no manual upgrade steps required between any release of ApplicationSet controller, including 0.1.0 and 0.2.0, as of this writing.

+!!! note
+    If you installed using the combined 'ApplicationSet and Argo CD' bundle, you may wish to consult the [Argo CD release upgrade docs](https://argoproj.github.io/argo-cd/operator-manual/upgrading/overview/) as well, to familiarize yourself with Argo CD upgrades, and to confirm if there is anything on the Argo CD side you need to be aware of.

+### Optional: Additional Post-Upgrade Safeguards

+See the [Controlling Resource Modification](Controlling-Resource-Modification.md) page for information on additional parameters you may wish to add to the ApplicationSet `install.yaml`, to provide extra security against any initial, unexpected post-upgrade behaviour.

+For instance, to temporarily prevent the upgraded ApplicationSet controller from making any changes, you could:
+- Enable dry-run
+- Use a create-only policy
+- Enable `preserveResourcesOnDeletion` on your ApplicationSets
+- Temporarily disable automated sync in your ApplicationSets' template

+These parameters would allow you to observe/control the behaviour of the new version of the ApplicationSet controller in your environment, to ensure you are happy with the result (see the ApplicationSet log file for details).
+Just don't forget to remove any temporary changes when you are done testing!

+However, as mentioned above, these steps are not strictly necessary: upgrading the ApplicationSet controller should be a minimally invasive process, and these are only suggested as an optional precaution for extra safety.

 ## Next Steps